angela1C/Programming-and-Scripting-Project/README.md

 - The shortest sepal in the data set is 4.3 cm while the longest sepal is 7.9 cm.
 - The narrowest sepal is 2cm while the widest sepal is 4.4 centimetres.
 - There are 50 observations in each class.
+---

-### Visualising the Iris data set
+## Visualising the Iris data set
 A picture tells a thousand words!
-Therefore I now look at some visual summaries of the Iris data set using some plots.
+Therefore I will now look at some visual summaries of the Iris data set using some plots and see what it shows.
 Plots can show how variables in the Iris data set relate to each other and trends and patterns that may indicate relationships between the variables.
 In particular I am looking at how **linearly separable** the three different classes of Iris appear as this seems to be a key reason for the Iris data set being so widely used.